Issacy/wow-addon-classicnfct/README.md

 Because of addon limitations, I cannot know nameplate's screen position, miss many informations like out of screen, moving speed.

-Welcome for posting or emailing me (lote.mac@icloud.com) any solution for this.
+Welcome for posting any solution or pulling request for this.